 >> History of Heath Common

 A Working Party of local residents has been meeting since September 2017 to address what has changed in the last 20 years since the current version was published.
-The process involves amending references to up to date policy guidance, and include specific reference to the low density character of the area of land around 'the lanes'.
+This process has involved amending references to up to date policy guidance, and include specific reference to the low density character of the area of land around 'the lanes'.

 History of Heath Common